 The right approach to fabric shopping might not be what you'd expect either.
 'We used to use a hell of a lot of fabric for furnishing or curtains, which is actually the kind of look Prada’s just done a lot of,' Hulanicki says.
 If curtains are a step too far, then she suggests that 'fabric shops in the East End of London are fantastic for the brocades'.

+And she is so right!
+I mean this blog wouldn't exist without that sort of motivation for myself to get the look down right.
 If you are thinking of sewing vintage, but don't know where to start, check out your local sewing store to see if they do classes, get yourself a few vintage patterns or even some of the new retro patterns and give it a go!
 And just as Babs mentioned, use an old curtain or table cloth to start you off!

 If you think that's ridiculous, take a look at Vix's marvellous lace dress she made from a curtain and vintage pattern!
 Trendy and true to the 60's style